ellymaimon/celestial-age-calculator/README.md

 ## Program Specs

-* Currently does not handle birth-dates before 1970.

 | Behavior | Input | Output |
 |----------|-------|--------|
 | Program takes a user's age and converts it to seconds. | 26 years | 8.199e+8 seconds |